-Currently all women having a screening mammogram in seven provinces (BC, AB, MB, NS, PEI, NB, ON) are directly informed of their breast density in the mammogram results letter mailed to them.
-Women in four jurisdictions (NL, NWT, YT, SK) are only told if they have the highest category of density.
+Currently all women having a screening mammogram in BC, AB, MB, NS, PEI, NB, ON, YT, NWT are directly informed of their breast density in the mammogram results letter mailed to them.
+Women in SK and QC can check their online health portal for their beast density category.
 In six jurisdictions, women with the highest category of density are asked to return annually for a mammogram.
-There are fewer interval cancers in provinces where women with dense breasts have annual mammograms.
+There are fewer interval cancers in provinces where women with dense breasts have annual mammograms.xiii